mcjkurz/qhchina/docs/index.md

 ## What is china?

 Some people are "obsessed with China" (情迷中國).
 This project is not.
-It seeks disciplinary misalignments in order to probe the limitations inherent in identity-based scholarship.
-Dominant chronologies persist only as long as the comfort of familiar answers remains unquestioned; the future, however, arrives always in the form of monstrosity.
+It seeks disciplinary misalignments in order to probe the limitations of identity-based scholarship.
+Dominant chronologies persist only as long as the comfort of familiar answers remains unquestioned; the future arrives always in the form of monstrosity.

 <img src="{{ site.baseurl }}/assets/img/separator.png" alt="Separator" class="separator">